 The photo (top right) is all that’s left of the house reputed to have been Christopher Columbus’ birthplace.
 What do you think?
 Was he born in Corsica or Italy?
 Corsica, of Corse!

 Our trip’s grand finale was dinner at the wonderful restaurant, U Fanale.
 The chef, Philippe Gouret delights visitors with a surprise of terre et mer, where land meets sea.
 At first I tried the starter of salmon and charcuterie, gingerly tasting the salmon first – but when I tried them both together it was just fantastic!
 Our friendly server introduced us to a newcomer wine from Calvi, le Clos des Anges.
-Unfortunately, the Irish winemaker, Richard Spurr wasn’t around during our visit but next time I’m dying to stock up on their white oily nectar.
+Unfortunately, the Irish winemaker, Richard Spurr wasn’t around during our visit but next time I’m dying to stock up on their white oily nectar even if, alas, he never responded to our calls.

 Inspired by the chef’s ideas, I loaded up on Corsica’s famous charcuteries and as soon as we returned home, found some beautiful Scottish Salmon at the market.
 Served with slices of Lonzo (my favourite as it’s a filet cut without much fat) and marinaded julienne strips of chiogga beetroot (in olive oil and Xeres vinegar) to garnish, just like the chef had presented his starter dish.

 My personal touch?
-I added some finely chopped bits of Ariane apple and a beetroot and horseradish macaron (recipe in Mad About Macarons – there’s a whole chapter on savoury macarons.)
-It’s a Scot mac that meets Corsican land and sea in the middle.
-Or I should just have Jill and Antoine…
+I added some finely chopped Ariane apple with a beetroot and horseradish macaron – recipe in Mad About Macarons – there’s a whole chapter on savoury macarons.

 Land-a-hoy – or perhaps that should be Mac-ahoy!